-- · We Make it Happen.
+- We Make it Happen.

-- We innovate.
+- We learn, innovate and evolve.

 - We are pace-setters and problem-solvers.

 - We do whatever it takes to get the job done.

-- We work 480 minutes for 8 hours of pay.
+- We take pride in our work.

+- We leave a legacy.

 - We have an infectious positive outlook.

+- We work hard.

+- We provide for our families.